The Basics

 L

-Lehman Brothers Aggregate Bond Index—An index of U.S. Treasury bonds and notes, and government-agency bonds (excluding mortgage-backed securities).
+Lehman Brothers Aggregate Bond Index—an index of U.S. Treasury bonds and notes, and government-agency bonds (excluding mortgage-backed securities).

 M